daneflash/badusb/README.md

 # BadUSB - Intercept TCP Connections via USB Armory

+## Additional information
+!!!
+THIS CONTENT IS UNDER CONSTRUCTION AND NOT READY TO USE !!!

 ## Installation
 Start "createBadUSB.sh" to create a BadUSB-Image on SD-Card for USB Armory